Where Do You Stand With Jesus?

 By His Side

 Some stand beside Jesus, waiting to see what He will do.
-They lack faith or direction to step forward and only join when something feels exciting or spiritually stirring.
-Yet, when the excitement fades, they often drift away.
+Lacking direction or courage, they only step forward when something feels exciting or spiritually stirring.
+But when the excitement fades, they often drift away.
+They wait for Him to act before they move, while He waits for them to follow so He can work through them.

 Behind Him

-Others stand behind Jesus, pointing to Him and desiring to give God glory.
-Yet, they expect Him to do everything—carry them and open every door—while they remain passive.
-When asked to act in faith, they may falter and lose sight of Him.
+Others stand behind Jesus, pointing to Him and desiring to give God glory, yet still expecting Him to do everything—carry them, open every door, and do the work on their behalf—while they remain passive.
+But when they are called to step out in faith, they often hesitate and lose sight of Him in the process.

 In Him